bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md

 ## Creating Bitmark Account using the Bitmark CLI

-Bitmark CLI is a command line tool which allows a user to interact with the Bitmark blockchain by connecting to one or several nodes in the network.
-All the transactions are submitted directly to one of the connected nodes and consequently be verified by the node before be forwarded to the network.

 > In this section, we introduce very simple commands to create a new Bitmark Account using the Bitmark-CLI
 > For the command structures, detailed explanation, other functions - Please refer the [Bitmark CLI](https://github.com/bitmark-inc/docs/blob/master/bitmark-references/bitmark-cli/bitmark-cli.md) section.